Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

-pivot steps.
-The algorithmic details are found in \Cref{sec:algorithm}.
-That is, after treating our chosen parameters (as identified during the first and second phases of by the book analysis) as having realistic and constant values, we obtain a polynomially bounded running time.
+In order to learn the mean width of typical linear programming problems, we sampled the widths for LP relaxations of the MIPLIB 2017 benchmark set \cite{miplib} and for LP problems found in NETLIB \cite{gay1985electronic}.
+For the MIPLIB instances, we found that the majority of LP relaxations has a feasible set with mean width smaller than $\sqrt{\frac{2d}{\pi}}$, the limit mean width of the unit cube.
+On NETLIB, the mean widths were often larger, but only seldom above $10^6$.
+We expect that if the columns of the NETLIB instances are rescaled properly, that the mean widths will be smaller.

+All parameters which appear in our running time bound can be effectively estimated.
+That is, after treating our chosen parameters (as identified during the first and second phases of by-the-book analysis) as having realistic and constant values, we obtain a polynomially bounded running time.
 Importantly, we have produced a \textit{theoretical} treatment of the simplex method's running time that is principally grounded in observable traits of real-world codes and problem instances.

 We note that the explanatory power of this result strongly exceeds that of smoothed analysis, since the result presented here follows from modeling practical implementations of the simplex method applied to real-world data.
 In particular, the constraint matrix is not perturbed, so our analysis applies to sparse matrices, and all parameters involved are based on measures computable in practice.
 Our analysis is built to know ahead of time exactly what real-world properties our mathematical assumptions are modeling.
-In contrast (as discussed in Section \ref{sec:smoothed_intro}), there is not agreement on what, if anything, is actually modeled in smoothed analysis by perturbing the constraint matrix.
+In contrast (as discussed in \Cref{sec:smoothed_intro}), there is not agreement on what, if anything, is actually modeled in smoothed analysis by perturbing the constraint matrix.
 We argue that the result presented here narrows the gap between what we can explain using theoretical frameworks and what is observed in practice.

 \paragraph{Proof overview}

 The proof of our main technical result \Cref{cor:easytouse} proceeds in three phases.
 First, in \Cref{sec:goodslacks} we describe the effect of the right-hand side perturbations.
 We show that, conditional on a basis being feasible, the corresponding basic solution will have all its non-zero slack values on the inequalities be large.
 Specifically, the smallest non-zero slack will be at least $\frac{\eta}{1240 d \ln(n)}$ with probability at least $0.9$.
 As in the previous paragraph, $\eta$ is a measure of the magnitude of the perturbations.
 The lower bound on the slacks is derived using a Chernoff bound.
 This argument is derived from a similar one used in smoothed analyses of the simplex method \cite{hlz,optimal_smoothed_analysis}.